josephrdsmith-personal/josephrdsmith-personal.github.io/README.md

 **Given the diversity of my experiences over time, I've kept it high level for this abstract.
 There's a lot left out, if you have questions, please ask.**

 While at Microsoft, I ran a foster care group home for at-risk youth facing institutionalization.
 When two indigenous children lost their mother, I became their guardian - notably becoming the first white person granted guardianship from that tribal community since the Indian Child Welfare Act's passage.
-Adapting to teenage parenthood before 30 was challenging - but worth it.
+Adapting to becoming a parent of teenage girls before the age of 30 was challenging - but worth it.

 I also built out the first Xbox multiplayer automation farm, contributed to a significant number of networking patents,  taught classes on pairwise combinatorics, and led a large distributed team of 70 people - engineers, project managers, testers, and support staff - for the Asheron's Call massively multiplayer game franchise.
 If you read this, and you played, let me know.
 It's (almost) always fun to hear from those folks.